GJaradat/parana_deliveries/README.md

 - Run the command `git pull` to ensure you have the latest version.

 (backend setup)
+1. Install Postman, Postico, PostgreSQL, and your preferred IDE.
-- Open the server directory in your preferred IDE (we used IntelliJ).
+2. Open the server directory in your preferred IDE (we used IntelliJ).
-- In the terminal, create the linked database by running the command `createdb deliveries_db`.
+3. In the terminal, create the linked database by running the command `createdb deliveries_db`.
-- Run the server.
+4. Run the server.

 (frontend setup)
+1. Download Node.js.
-- Open the client directory in your preferred IDE (we used VSCode).
+2. Open the client directory in your preferred IDE (we used VSCode).
-- In the client folder, create the file .env
+3. In the client folder, create the file .env
-- In the .env file paste the code `REACT_APP_MAPBOX_KEY = [your mapbox access key here]`.
+4. In the .env file paste the code `REACT_APP_MAPBOX_KEY = [your mapbox access key here]`.
-- In the terminal, run the command `npm i`.
+5. In the terminal, run the command `npm i`.
-- In the terminal, run the command `npm i mapbox-gl`.
+6. In the terminal, run the command `npm i mapbox-gl`.
-- Run the frontend application by entering the command `npm start` in the termainal.
+7. Run the frontend application by entering the command `npm start` in the termainal.

-## Diagrams
-### Wireframes
-### UML Diagram
-### Entity Relationship Diagram

 ## MVP and Extensions
 ### MVP